 We make money by charging a flat monthly membership fee that employers can choose to subsidize.
 We believe in financial services that help employees get ahead instead of holding them back, and we’ve built our entire business around this principle.

-We work with top employers who offer our Financial Wellness Platform as a benefit.
+We work with top employers who offer our Daily Money Management Platform as a benefit.
 Those companies describe adoption of Even as “stunning,” and their employees call the app “a life saver.”